jamesdiacono/WebSeif/README.md

 Like `status_send`, except that the receiving party is asked to acknowledge delivery of the _message_.
 A Promise is returned, which resolves upon acknowledgement.
 If something goes wrong, the Promise rejects.
 A rejection does not imply that the message was not delivered, just that it was not successfully acknowledged.

 ### connection.close(_reason_)
 Closes the connection.
-Each pending Promise returned by `connection.send` will be rejected with the _reason_.
+Each pending Promise previously returned by `connection.send` will be rejected with the _reason_.

 ### connection.redirect(_petname_, _permanent_, _redirect_context_)
 Redirects the connecting party to an acquaintance.
 The _petname_ parameter is a string identifying the acquaintance.
 If _permanent_ is `true`, the connecting party will forget about the listening party and connect to the acquaintance in the future.
 The _redirect_context_ will be sent by the connecting party as the _connection_info_ to the acquaintance, and is optional.